joshuar500/felinefolia/README.md

 ### Testing

 We use tox to run tests.
-All you need is the following command:
+Make sure you have your dev environment up and running and then all you need to run is the following command:

 ```
 tox
 ```

+If you get an Invocation error, try deleting your `.tox` folder and try again.